PostrelPP/GO_course/README.md

 # GO_course
-It's my repository with solving course of GO.
+Hello, it's my repository with solving course of GO(from the website stepik.org).
+ You can use this like hint for solving task.
+ Good luck